ktatro-rh/ansible-ci-cd-demo/README.md

     [job-deploy-hello-app-test] -> [Approval to promote to production (Approval Step)] -> [promote-image-to-prod] -> [job-deploy-hello-app-prod]

 13. Run Playbooks create-namespaces, create-pipeline
-14. Update Pipeline with correct URL to AAP.
 14. Add Webhook to Github source repo
 15. Check in code to trigger pipeline